What role do websites play in the providers’ business strategy?

 The first impression is usually the one that remains and dictates further engagement from the customer while researching online.
-So, the design must be professional, appealing, and differentiate the provider from all others.
+So, the design must be professional, and appealing, and differentiate the provider from all others.

-This is what will guarantee patients are granted the best treatments and most competent professionals.
+This is what will guarantee patients are granted the best treatments and the most competent professionals.
 And there are a few tips that can help in developing a design that checks all of these boxes.

 - Patients visit healthcare websites in search of answers, so the website’s appearance must be clean and its navigation simple;

-- Highlight the popular services on the homepage to help with both promotion and visibility to the end-users;
+- Highlight the popular services on the homepage to help with both promotion and visibility to the end users;

 - Keep the content up-to-date and accurate with valuable data delivered in a timely manner and attractive format.
 Have a blog and add video content to the page to benefit SEO.
-That way you increase the number of visitors with longer time spent on the page;
+That way you increase the number of visitors with a longer time spent on the page;

 - People connect with people and patients want to know more about the medical staff.
 So a page with the team gives the human touch a medical website needs;

-- Include patient testimonials and ratings to increase the visitors’ trust and the domain authority.
+- Include patient testimonials and ratings to increase the visitors’ trust and domain authority.
 Also, reviews can be important sources of extra comprehensive health-related information that other patients can benefit from;

 - Guide the patient by adding a unique Call-To-Action (CTA) button to appointment booking.
 Also, use simple forms for the scheduling process;